 - Don’t wait for things to settle down before getting into those classrooms and conducting post-observation conferences.
 Classroom observations and feedback that happen right out of the gate pronounces that teaching and learning are a priority in this school.

 - Be prepared for the conference.
-Review the NEE Guide to Effective Feedback Conversations, also available on the Help and Resources menu of the NEE Data Tool.
+Review the NEE Guide to Effective Feedback Conversations and the Four Paths to Effective Feedback, which are both included in the 2021 Recertification Training Materials packet available on the NEE Data Tool Help and Resources menu.

 - Be timely with your feedback and the length of conference.
 NEE’s standard recommendation is that feedback occurs within 24 hours of a classroom observation.

 - Add the outcomes of the conference to the comment box in the classroom observation report in the NEE Data Tool.
 This shows the teacher that you value the conversation and will be able to hold them accountable for action.

 - Deliver on what you promise during the conference.
 Did you say you would be observing again, providing resources, giving additional feedback, etc.?

 You always have time for what is important.
 What could be more important in your role than growing your No. 1 resource for student achievement?

 If you need additional ideas or support, contact NEE at email@example.com or 844-793-4357.